 Both, land transport and the trip on the ocean are already included in the typical excursions you can book for Saona Island*.

-The best Saona Island excursions
+Details and itineraries: the best Saona Island excursions

 If you want to go on an excursion to Isla Saona (from Punta Cana or elsewhere), you have different tour options.
 They vary in what is included, where they go (obviously all to Saona Island, but different places) and what quality you can expect.
 All those tours are also operating in 2021 during the worldwide Covid-19 pandemic.
 If you are interested in tours particularly suitable for social distancing, check out this article with the best excursions in Punta Cana during the times of Covid-19.